ship123456/payment-gateway-documentation/USER_GUIDE.md

 - A success message is displayed.
 - A unique Payment ID is generated.
 - The payment is added to Payment History.
-- A webhook event is generated automatically.
+- A webhook event is generated if webhooks are enabled.

 The generated payment is automatically available in **Payment History** and a corresponding webhook event is created if webhooks are enabled.